executablebooks/myst-vs-code/README.md

 <img width="500" alt="screenshot" src="https://raw.githubusercontent.com/ExecutableBookProject/myst-highlight-grammar/master/images/preview.gif">

-If you encounter any issues wuth this, you can disable it with the `myst.preview.enable` configuration option (and please report it).
+If you encounter any issues with this, you can disable it with the `myst.preview.enable` configuration option (and please report it).